jo-klein/bioinformatics-for-the-bench/README.md

 > dna-seq.sh

-Bash script for a no-frills DNA-seq workflow to create BAM files from FASTQ files.
+No-frills DNA-seq workflow to create BAM files from FASTQ files (bash)

 > fetch-fastq.sh

-Bash script to download NCBI SRA runs as FASTQ files.
+Download NCBI SRA runs as FASTQ files (bash)

 > fetch-sequence.py

-Python script to fetch the reference sequence from the UCSC Genome Browser for given a chromosome name, start and stop coordinate, and hg build.
+Fetch a ref seq from UCSC's Genome Browser by chromosome, start and stop coordinate, and hg build (python)

 > reverse-complement.py

-Python script to convert a given nucleic acid sequence into its reverse complement.
-Non-ATCG characters are accepted.
+Convert a nucleic acid sequence into its reverse complement (python)